logicx24/logicx24.github.io/resume/index.md

 Work Experience:
 ----------------

+* **Capital One Software Engineering Summit** (May 15 - May 22, 2015)
+ * Was one of 30 Computer Science students chosen for a selective conference at Capital One's national headquarters.
+I went to a number of programming workshops and training seminars, networked with engineers and executives from Capital One, and took part in a rigorous hackathon, in which I, along with 4 others, presented my application to Capital One leadership.

 * **Natero** (Internship: May 2015 - Present)
   * Currently working as a backend/infrastructre intern at Natero, a predictive analytics company in Mountain View, CA.